o3de/o3de.org/content/docs/userguide/cinematics-track-view-nodes-screen-fader.md

+description: ' Use the Screen Fader node to fade the screen in and out in a &ALYlong;
+  track view sequence. '
+slug: cinematics-track-view-nodes-screen-fader
+title: Screen Fader Node
+---
 # Screen Fader Node<a name="cinematics-track-view-nodes-screen-fader"></a>

 Use the **Screen Fader** node to fade the screen in and out in a scene\.